justin13888/speed-cli/README.md

 - `GET /info` - Server information
 - `GET /health` - Server health check

+### UDP Test Implementation

+The UDP test use a toy protocol called **Speed Test Protocol (STP)** that uses UDP with BBR for congestion control.
+It is designed to measure the available bandwidth between two endpoints, similar to how QUIC operates but without its entire suite of features.

 ## Future Improvements

 *There are several features/improvements that are planned.*